About Me

 I started self-harming at 14, and it took me over 10 years to give up the addiction.

 After 7 difficult years of constantly trying to explain what I was going through, I started writing.
-For the following 5 years I worked hard at producing a book about self-harm, finally finishing it early 2005.
+For the following 5 years I worked hard at producing a memoir on my experience with self-harm, finally finishing it early 2005.
 I am currently trying to find a publisher.

 In July 2004 I was asked to speak about my experiences on live t.v for Channel 5 news.
 Agreeing to do so, I was quickly approached by BBC3 news that same day, who were also covering the story following the release of information from the National inquiry into self-harm; which was currently taking place in the UK.